Haboob: North America

-As in the Middle East, haboobs in North America are often created by the collapse of a thunderstorm.
+As in West Asia, haboobs in North America are often created by the collapse of a thunderstorm.
 This is a local or mesoscale event, and at times of extreme drought they can originate in agricultural regions.
 Some of the most famous dust storms of the Dust Bowl and similar conditions later were in fact synoptic scale events typically generated by a strong cold frontal passage, with storms on 11 November 1911, 9–11 May 1934, 14 April 1935, and 19 February 1954 having been particularly vivid examples.

 The arid and semiarid regions of North America—in fact, any dry region—may experience haboobs.
-In North America, the most common terms for these events are either dust storm or sandstorm.
-In the U.S., they frequently occur in the deserts of Arizona, including around the cities of Yuma and Phoenix; in New Mexico, including Albuquerque; eastern California; and west Texas.
+In North America, these events are commonly also referred to as either dust storm or sandstorm.
+In the U.S., they frequently occur in the deserts of Arizona, including around the cities of Yuma, Tucson and Phoenix; in New Mexico, including Albuquerque; eastern California; west Texas; and the High Plains.
 Per the Washington State Department of Ecology, they also occur in the Columbia Basin of Eastern Washington, and can impact cities such as Walla Walla and Spokane.
 In Washington, improved farming practices have led to a decline in large dust storms and haboobs since the 1990s, with the largest likelihood of formation between late March through April, corresponding to the beginning of field tilling in Eastern Washington.
 In Mexico, they occur in the northern part of the country in the Sonoran and Chihuahuan Desert.
 Most recently, a haboob impacted the cities of Guaymas, San Carlos, and Empalme, Sonora on 20 July 2023.

 Usage of the Arabic term by local news media in some parts of the U.S. has sometimes attracted criticism by viewers and readers.